-- (3) If a city has enacted a program under RCW 36.70A.540, subsection (1) of this section does not preclude the city from requiring any development, including development described in subsection (1) of this section, to provide affordable housing, either on-site or through an in-lieu payment, nor limit the city's ability to expand such a program or modify its requirements. - (4) A city must allow at least six of the nine types of middle housing to achieve the unit density required in subsection (1) of this section.
+- 1 (i) Any areas for which the exclusion would further racially disparate impacts or result in zoning with a discriminatory effect; - (ii) Any areas within one-half mile walking distance of a major transit stop; or - (iii) Any areas historically covered by a covenant or deed restriction excluding racial minorities from owning property or living in the area, as known to the city at the time of each comprehensive plan update. - (5) A city must allow at least six of the nine types of middle housing to achieve the unit density required in subsection (1) of this section.
 A city may allow accessory dwelling units to achieve the unit density required in subsection (1) of this section.
-A city must also allow zero lot line short subdivision where the number of lots created is equal to the unit density required in subsection (1) of this section. - (5) Any city subject to the requirements of this section: - 15 (a) May only adopt objective development and design standards on 16 the development of middle housing; - (b) May only apply administrative design review for middle housing; - (c) Except as provided in (a) of this subsection, shall not require through development regulations any standards for middle housing that are more restrictive than those required for detached single-family residences, but may apply any objective development regulations that are required for detached single-family residences, including set-back and tree canopy and retention requirements; - (d) Shall apply to middle housing the same development permit and environmental review processes that apply to detached single-family residences, unless otherwise required by state law including, but not limited to, shoreline regulations under chapter 90.58 RCW, building codes under chapter 19.27 RCW, energy codes under chapter 19.27A RCW, or electrical codes under chapter 19.28 RCW; - (e) Shall not require off-street parking as a condition of permitting development of middle housing within one-half mile walking distance of a major transit stop; - (f) Shall not require more than one off-street parking space per unit as a condition of permitting development of middle housing on lots smaller than 6,000 square feet; - 37 (g) Shall not require more than two off-street parking spaces per 38 unit as a condition of permitting development of middle housing on 39 lots greater than 6,000 square feet; and
+Cities are not required to allow accessory dwelling units or middle housing types beyond the density requirements in subsection (1) of this section.
+A city must also allow zero lot line short subdivision where the number of lots created is equal to the unit density required in subsection (1) of this section. - (6) Any city subject to the requirements of this section: - (a) If applying design review for middle housing, only administrative design review shall be required; - (b) Except as provided in (a) of this subsection, shall not require through development regulations any standards for middle housing that are more restrictive than those required for detached single-family residences, but may apply any objective development regulations that are required for detached single-family residences, including set-back and tree canopy and retention requirements; - (c) Shall apply to middle housing the same development permit and environmental review processes that apply to detached single-family residences, unless otherwise required by state law including, but not limited to, shoreline regulations under chapter 90.58 RCW, building codes under chapter 19.27 RCW, energy codes under chapter 19.27A RCW, or electrical codes under chapter 19.28 RCW; - (d) Shall not require off-street parking as a condition of permitting development of middle housing within one-half mile walking distance of a major transit stop; - 36 (e) Shall not require more than one off-street parking space per 37 unit as a condition of permitting development of middle housing on 38 lots smaller than 6,000 square feet before any zero lot line 39 subdivisions or lot splits;

+(f) Shall not require more than two off-street parking spaces per unit as a condition of permitting development of middle housing on lots greater than 6,000 square feet before any zero lot line subdivisions or lot splits; and